SIS-data-analysis/.github/profile/README.md

 Standards of academic conduct are set forth in the University's [Academic Integrity Code](https://www.american.edu/policies/students/academic-integrity-code.cfm).
 By registering for classes, you have acknowledged your awareness of the Academic Integrity Code, and you are obliged to become familiar with your rights and responsibilities as defined by the Code.
 Violations of the Academic Integrity Code will not be treated lightly, and disciplinary actions will be taken should such violations occur.
 Please see me if you have any questions about the academic violations described in the Code in general or as they relate to particular requirements for this course.

 ## Background knowledge
 A background in introductory statistics—equivalent to SIS-600—is necessary for this course.
-So I will assume familiarity with descriptive statistics (e.g. means, standard deviations), hypothesis testing (through linear regression), and basic statistical computing (e.g. R or Stata).
+So I will assume familiarity with descriptive statistics (e.g., means, standard deviations), hypothesis testing (through linear regression), and basic statistical computing (e.g., R or Stata).

 ## Snow days, COVID, and random apocalypses
 If we're unable to meet for our regular class time due to a University closure (e.g., snow day) or something on my end (e.g., I get COVID), we will hold class virtually on Zoom.
 If you are sick (e.g., you get COVID), do not come to our cramped lab.
 Join virtually instead.
 Let me know that you'll be virtual and contact a classmate to dial you in for class (I can set you up with someone if you're not sure who to ask).